 Help Save Margaret’s Myelin!

-Margaret Dunlap, our daughter, sister, wife, and friend has been living with relapsing-remitting multiple sclerosis (RRMS) for 13 years now.
+Margaret Dunlap, our daughter, sister, and friend has been living with relapsing-remitting multiple sclerosis (RRMS) for 13 years now.
 Margaret is in need of medical intervention to halt the progression of this terrible disease and a stem cell transplant holds the most promise.

 Multiple Sclerosis (MS) is a progressive autoimmune disease in which a person’s immune system attacks the myelin sheath, the protective coating that surrounds a person’s nerves.
 The brain cannot effectively convey “commands” to other parts of the body, resulting in an array of difficulties.
 It is extremely unpredictable, as there is no way to know which part of the nervous system could be affected next.
 In the case of RRMS, after a “relapse” occurs the person eventually goes back into “remission” for an unknown period of time during which they may feel better, but many times do not regain everything that was compromised during the relapse.
 In August 2013, Margaret suffered a major relapse (a brain lesion interfering with the communication between her eyes and her brain) that left her unable to work, drive, use computers or smart phones.
 Subsequent relapses caused double vision, hypersensitivities to sounds, and difficulties controlling the right side of her body.
 Her MRIs have shown a significant amount of progression of her MS. While she has had some recovery from these relapses, she has had to make adjustments and accept her “new normal.”